dsa-ntc/peninsuladsa-ntc.github.io/_pages/resources.md

 <h3>🧊 Stop ICE!
 Protect Our Neighbors</h3>

-☑️ [**Rapid Response**!](https://faithinactionba.org/rapid-response/) If you see ICE in town, please call the San Mateo County Rapid Response 24/7 hotline *immediately* at [(203) 666-4472](tel:2036664472).
+☑️ [**Rapid Response!**](https://faithinactionba.org/rapid-response/) If you see ICE in town, please call the San Mateo County Rapid Response 24/7 hotline *immediately* at [(203) 666-4472](tel:2036664472).

-☑️ [**Know Your Rights**!](https://www.ilrc.org/community-resources/know-your-rights) The Immigrant Legal Resource Center has helpful information and printables such as the easy-to-distribute [little red cards](https://www.ilrc.org/red-cards-tarjetas-rojas) (available in 39 languages, including Spanish, Tagalog, and Chinese).
+☑️ [**Know Your Rights!**](https://www.ilrc.org/community-resources/know-your-rights) The Immigrant Legal Resource Center has helpful information and printables such as the easy-to-distribute [little red cards](https://www.ilrc.org/red-cards-tarjetas-rojas) (available in 39 languages, including Spanish, Tagalog, and Chinese).

+☑️ [**Prepare a Protest Go-Bag!**](https://www.wired.com/story/how-to-protest-safely-gear-tips/) Sometimes you don't have time to go home to dress for the occasion.
+Keep the basics nearby so you'll always be ready to act.

 <h3>🚎 Speak Up for Public Transit</h3>